 Transferring Joint Tenancy Real Estate After a Death

-Who Owns the Property When One Co-Owner Dies?
+Who Owns the Property When One Joint Tenant Dies?

-When one co-owner dies, property owned in joint tenancy with the right of survivorship automatically belongs to the surviving owner (or owners).
-The owners are called joint tenants.
+When one owner dies, property owned in joint tenancy with the right of survivorship (or in tenancy by the entirety) automatically belongs to the surviving owner or owners.

 In most states, joint tenants must own equal shares; for example, you can't have one joint tenant who owns a half-interest in the property and two others who own a quarter-interest each.
-For instance, if three siblings owned a house in joint tenancy, each would own a one-third interest.
-So, if one died, the two survivors would each own a half-interest.
+So if three siblings owned a house in joint tenancy, each would own a one-third interest.
+When one dies, the two survivors will each own a half-interest.
 (Only a few states allow joint tenants to own unequal shares, and only if the deed transferring the property says so.)

 To find out whether or not real estate owned by a person who's died was held in joint tenancy, check the deed.
 What you see might not be straightforward.
 With luck, you'll see something like "Stephen T. Jones and Maria L. Jones, as joint tenants with right of survivorship."
 You might also see: